-Each student or working group will require one Petri dish containing 12- 15 mL of sterile kanamycin-containing agar.

-In addition, you will need to prepare two plates of plain LB agar (without kanamycin) on which to grow cultures of untransformed bacteria that can be used as a source of bacteria by the class.
+Each student or working group will require one Petri dish containing 12- 15 mL of sterile kanamycin and IPTG-containing agar.
+In addition, you will need to prepare four plates of plain LB agar (without kanamycin or IPTG) on which to grow cultures of untransformed bacteria that can be used as a source of bacteria by the class.